 – 2 celery stalks, diced

 – 1 zucchini, diced

 – a handful of fresh basil or oregano, roughly chopped

 – salt to taste

-- 1 lb dried lasagna pasta or 1 batch homemade pasta cut into pasta noodles (homemade pasta)
+– 1 lb dried lasagna pasta or 1 batch homemade pasta cut into long, flat pasta noodles

 – 2 medium eggs

 – 1/2 cup Parmigiano-Reggiano

 To make the tomato sauce: Begin 2 hours before you want to assemble the lasagna, or tomato sauce can be made ahead of time.